 Martin’s CEO-9 was designed by Martin’s Chief Executive Officer, C. F. Martin IV, and is the 9th model in the CEO series.
 As with the previous models, the CEO-9 features established Martin guitar-making methods along with new and innovative design elements, in this case nontraditional tonewood, and some ultra-modern acoustic engineering.

 This new model is based closely on the immensely successful CEO-7, which was released in 2013 and introduced the long, slope-shoulder 00 body, now known as the Size 00L.
-And while the CEO-7 has remained available in the Martin catalog, the CEO-9 is a limited edition of just 50 instruments, because it is made with special sets of figured curly mango wood, used for the back, sides, and top.
+Unlike the CEO-7 the CEO-9 debuted at the NAMM show as a limited edition of just 50 instruments.
+But dealer demand changed the minds at Martin.
+It is now an open-ended edition.
+I guess it just looks and sounds too good, with that figured curly mango wood, used for the back, sides, and top.
 But the wood is only partly responsible for giving this good-looking guitar its unique voice.

 For having the warm, full-bodied undertone provided by a soundboard of solid mango wood, the CEO-9 shows off clear and glistening trebles, mid-range notes that punch with distinctly defined edges, and a plump bass that can get quite throaty and as round as a bullfrog.
 But they never get lost in the depths of the rich, bulbous bottom end.